jozdk/notes/README.md

 ### Optional: File System

 Using the file system as data storage, the application saves notes to `notes-fs-data` and users to `users-fs-data` by default.
-If you want to use a different location, you can do so by assigning the directory to your `.env` at `NOTES_FS_DIR` and `USERS_FS_DIR`, respectively.
+If you want to use a different location, you can do so by assigning the directory to `NOTES_FS_DIR` and `USERS_FS_DIR`, respectively, in your `.env` file.

 ### Optional: LevelDB